MC2478/cmp400-emergent-culture/world_overview.md

 - **Food** - Produced via work allocations and season-adjusted yields; consumed every upkeep step.
 - **Wealth** - Earned via work allocations and trade; spent on wages, infrastructure, and buffers.
 - **Wood** - Gathered via `focus_wood`; consumed (with wealth) to raise infrastructure.
-- **Iron** - Only one territory in a run can mine iron; the other must trade for it if they want the mid-tier infrastructure bonus, and even the gold-holder must import iron before a top-tier upgrade.
+- **Iron** - Total iron yield is capped globally and split randomly per seed; the side with the higher share is labelled the holder in summaries, but both can mine and start with seed-jittered stocks.
-- **Gold** - The complementary territory mines gold; it powers the most advanced infrastructure tier and never spawns alongside iron locally, so whichever side starts with gold needs diplomacy or trade routes to gather the iron prerequisite.
+- **Gold** - Gold yield is also split randomly; higher-yield territory is tagged as holder, yet both can mine, and pursuing the top infrastructure tier still requires coordinating with the neighbour when your own share is low.
 - **Population** - Drives work points.
 When food covers the quota, population grows by `POP_GROWTH_RATE`; deficits shrink it by `POP_LOSS_RATE_PER_MISSING_FOOD` per missing food unit (capped at 90% loss per tick).
 - **Infrastructure level (`infra`)** - Multiplies all per-work yields; each point adds +10% to every resource.
 - **Relation score/label** - Shared diplomatic status between East and West (float -2..2), adjusted after each negotiation.